 Recommendation for advanced Airbrushers: Revell Airbrush Compressor Master Class

 The airbrush compressor from Revell is called Master Class for a reason.
 Not only does it work oil-free, it also has a water separator, a pressure regulator and two pressure gauges.
-Thus it offers everything an artist’s heart desires and even more.
+Thus it offers everything an artist’s heart desires, and more.